Rutherford H. Adkins

 Rutherford Hamlet "Lubby" Adkins (November 21, 1924 – February 6, 1998) was an American military aviator and university administrator who served with the Tuskegee Airmen during World War II.
 He flew fourteen combat missions with the Tuskegee Airmen.
 He came home to complete his education and earn multiple degrees: he was the first African American to earn a PhD from The Catholic University in Washington D.C.
 Adkins went on to serve in many positions in higher education including as President of Knoxville College and Fisk University.

 Early life and education

-Adkins was born on 21 November 1924 in Alexandria, Virginia, to Reverend Andrew Warren Adkins (a former pastor of the Historic Albert Street Baptist Church in Alexandria Virginia) and Mattie Hamlet Adkins.
+Adkins was born on 21 November 1924 in Alexandria, Virginia, to Reverend Andrew Warren Adkins (a former pastor of the Historic Alfred Street Baptist Church in Alexandria Virginia) and Mattie Hamlet Adkins.

 Adkins first attended college at Virginia Union University, Richmond, VA and later transferred to Temple University, Philadelphia, PA.
 He was drafted before completing his degree.
 After his military service, Adkins returned to earn a Bachelor of Science in Physics from Virginia State University in 1947.
 He went on to earn a master's degree in physics from Howard University in 1949 and was the first African American to receive a PhD from The Catholic University In Washington D.C. in 1955.
 Adkins thesis is entitled "A Theoretical Investigation of Odd-Odd Nuclei."